nrfconnect/sdk-nrf/samples/bluetooth/central_dfu_smp/README.rst

 Bluetooth: Central DFU SMP
 ##########################

-The Central DFU SMP sample demonstrates how to use the :ref:`dfu_smp_c_readme` to connect to an SMP Server and send a simple echo command.
+The Central DFU SMP sample demonstrates how to use the :ref:`dfu_smp_readme` to connect to an SMP Server and send a simple echo command.
 The response, which is received as CBOR-encoded data, is decoded and printed.